1930 Penny - Australia's Best Known Rare Coin

 |Extremely Fine||Each of the 8 pearls is clearly visible across the base of the king’s crown|

-Determining the Market Value of a 1930 Penny
+How to Find the Value of 1930 Penny

 Confirming that a particular coin is authentic and of a particular grade are the first two steps to determining in the market value, the next is to see what the coin is bringing in the market in that grade.

 All many collectors do to determine the market value of a coin or note is to look it up in one of the very popular price guides to coins & banknotes published by either Greg McDonald or Renniks.
 These books are an excellent introduction to the market, but don’t think they are the bibles of the numismatic world!
 Buyers will only ever pay what they think an item is worth, regardless of any figure that’s been printed in a book.
 Similarly, sellers will only accept what they think their item is worth, no matter what figure appears in print.
 Some buyers may want a particular item desperately; others may only have a mild interest in it.
 Some sellers may need to raise funds urgently, while others can have all the time in the world.

 With such a wide range of players in the market, it should be hardly surprising that two coins in very similar condition can trade for two very different prices.
 A motivated seller dealing with an indifferent buyer may choose to sell at a relatively low price, while an extremely keen collector dealing with a resolute seller may choose to pay a relatively high price.